google/objax/docs/source/dev/adding_module.rst

 * We maximum line length to 120 characters.
 * We allow to assign lambda, e.g. :code:`f = lambda x: x`
+* In addition we recommend trying to keep APIs ordered alphabetically when feasible within source code files.

+Note: Remember to add your new APIs in `__all__` variable (also ordered alphabetically) at the top of the file to make them visible.

 Script :code:`./tests/run_linter.sh` automatically checks majority of code style violations.
 `PyCharm code formatter <https://www.jetbrains.com/help/pycharm/command-line-formatter.html>`_